pipe-0/pipe0/README.md

 [Pipe0](https://pipe0.com) is a framework for data enrichment.
 It replaces providers like Zoominfo, Prospeo, or Findymail with a more flexible API.

+Our API is built around three endpoints allow you to design features similar to tools like [n8n](https://n8n.io) (node-based automation) or [clay](https://clay.com) (table-based automation).
+Three three endpoints (pimitives) are:

+**Pipes:** A composable endpoint to enrich data & perform actions in 3rd party systems **Searches:**: A composable endpoint to search for companies and leads using filters **Comming soon:** A data transforamtion endpoint

 Aside from finding information like email addresses, phone numbers, and LinkedIn profiles (s. [pipe catalog](https://pipe0.com/resources/pipe-catalog) for a full list), you can use Pipe0 to express conditions, perform actions, and generate insights with AI.